 If you have renter's insurance, your insurance company will cover the loss and its lawyers will then seek reimbursement from your landlord.
 If you don't have insurance or have inadequate coverage and the damage to your property is substantial, consider hiring a lawyer to help you obtain reimbursement from your landlord.
 In the alternative, you could consult with a lawyer for an hour or two to get advice on how to proceed and what arguments to make to get reimbursed.

-Hiring a lawyer as "coach."
+Hire a lawyer as a "coach."
 Hiring a lawyer doesn't have to break the bank.
 Depending on your needs, your budget, and your confidence in your ability to handle a matter on your own, you might find a lawyer who will agree to meet with you for an hour here and there as a coach.
-Even limited legal help can make the difference and prove to be all you need to steer your way toward a favorable outcome.
+Even limited legal help can make a difference, and it might be all you need to steer your way toward a favorable outcome.

-Check for an attorney's fees clause in your rental agreement.
-Many landlords include an "attorney's fees" clause in their lease or rental agreement to prevent frivolous lawsuits.
-If your lease or rental agreement includes this clause, you may be entitled to get reimbursed for your reasonable attorney's fees and court costs if you win a lawsuit against your landlord.
+Check for an attorneys' fees clause in your rental agreement.
+Many landlords include an "attorneys' fees" clause in their lease or rental agreement to prevent frivolous lawsuits.
+If your lease or rental agreement includes this clause, you might be entitled to get reimbursed for your reasonable attorneys' fees and court costs if you win a lawsuit against your landlord.
 (Even if your clause appears to provide recovery only to a victorious landlord, courts in many states will rule the clause works both ways.)

-As a practical matter, if you have an attorney's fees clause in your lease or rental agreement, you will have an easier time finding a lawyer to represent you.
+As a practical matter, if you have an attorneys' fees clause in your lease or rental agreement, you will have an easier time finding a lawyer to represent you.
 Since the landlord pays the lawyer's bill if you win, a lawyer needn't worry as much about getting paid by you.
-Be aware that the clause applies only to disputes arising out of the lease or rental agreement (such as evictions, rents, and security deposit issues) -- not to disputes involving personal injury, discrimination, or other such matters.
+Be aware that the clause likely applies only to disputes arising out of the lease or rental agreement (such as evictions, rents, and security deposit issues)—not to disputes involving personal injury, discrimination, or other such matters.